polyphony-chat/docs/docs/Protocol Specifications/core.md

 polyproto operates under the following trust assumptions:

-1. Users entrust their home server and its admins with data security and discretion on actions
-2. appearing as actor-performed.
+1. Users entrust their home server and its admins with data security and discretion on actions appearing as actor-performed.
-3. Users only distrust their home servers in case of irregularities or conflicting information.
+2. Users only distrust their home servers in case of irregularities or conflicting information.
-4. In a federated context, users trust foreign servers with all unencrypted data.
+3. In a federated context, users trust foreign servers with all unencrypted data they send to them.
-5. Users trust MLS channel members with their data and attached metadata.
+4. Users trust MLS channel or group members with their data and attached metadata.
-6. Foreign servers cannot impersonate users without explicit consent.
+5. Foreign servers cannot impersonate users without explicit consent.
-7. Users rely on their home servers for identity key certification, without the home servers
+6. Users rely on their home servers for identity key certification, without the home servers
-8. possessing the identity.
+7. possessing the identity.

 ## 3. APIs and communication protocols

 The polyproto specification defines a set of [APIs](/APIs).
 In addition to these REST APIs, polyproto employs WebSockets for real-time communication between clients and servers.

+The APIs are divided into two categories:

+- **Routes: No registration needed**: These routes are available to all clients, regardless of whether this server is the client's home server.
+- **Routes: Registration needed**: These routes are only available to clients where the server is the client's home server.

+All polyproto implementations must implement the APIs defined in this specification.
+Implementations can choose to extend the APIs with additional routes, but must not remove or change the behavior of the routes defined in this specification.

 ### 3.3 WebSockets